 - It also saves the recovered mailbox components in different file formats

-- It also has rich graphical UI facilitates DIY PST repair process, without any professional assistance.
+- It also has a rich graphical UI that facilitates the DIY PST repair process, without any professional assistance.

-You may encounter IMAP error 0x800CCC0E in Outlook due to several reasons such as network connectivity issues, conflict with security applications, corrupt Outlook profile, PST file corruption, etc. Hence, this error resolves by using several manual methods, including disabling anti-virus software and Windows firewall, by verifying Outlook profile and changing the port number.
+You may encounter Outlook error 0x800ccc0e due to several reasons such as network connectivity issues, conflict with security applications, corrupt Outlook profile, PST file corruption, etc. Hence, this error is resolved by using several manual methods, including disabling anti-virus software and Windows firewall, or by verifying the Outlook profile and changing the port number.
 In case of PST file corruption, try using the Microsoft built-in repair utility ‘Scanpst.exe’.
 But the Scanpst may fail.
 In that case, use the Stellar PST recovery tool to scan and repair the corrupt PST files.